fbnmtz/scripts/readme.md

 ```
 ## `dmount`
 ```
-use 'dmenu' to mount a avaiable disk/partition
+use 'dmenu' to mount an avaiable disk/partition
 ```

 ## `gclone`